mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 <p class="date text-center">It's not modeltime</p>

-## Forecasting Jobs
+## How to Get a Time Series Forecasting Job

-And, of course I'd love to talk about `modeltime` because well, modeltime has singlehandedly gotten a bunch of my students data science jobs, senior data science jobs and promotions.
+And, of course I'd love to talk about `modeltime` because well, modeltime has gotten a bunch of my students data science jobs, senior data science jobs, and promotions (20%+ raises).

 ![](/assets/amit_pwc.jpg)